bhollands/UWOC_ML_Equalizer-Dissertation-/MLP/Readme.txt

 Author - Bernard Hollands

-Oringally written for F20BC at Heriot-Watt and adapted for final year project
+Written for final year project at Heriot-Watt

-This is a Feed forward Multi-Layer Perceptron neural network optimised using Particel Swarm Optimisation for solving mathematical functions with the option of changing the activation function.
+This is a Feed forward Multi-Layer Perceptron neural network optimised with Gradient descent using the keras API

-In current configuration all data can be seen in the 'Data' folder.
-All given data has been converted to .csv

-once run this results are recored in 'NN_output_data' folder in the form .xlsx (excel files)

 ---Requirments---
 Python3 (3.8.6) - Older versions may work